 Water Temperatures in Maui

 January, February and March are the coolest months in the waters of Maui.
 As the air starts to warm up, the waters slowly warm up in response.
-In June and July, when temperatures are at their highest, the water is generally about 78°F/25°C. In August and September, when temperatures may slide back a few degrees, the water has gotten really warm and may be 80°F/26.6°C.
+In June and July, when temperatures are at their highest, the water is generally about 78°F/25°C, making it perfect or Molokini snorkeling.
+In August and September, when temperatures may slide back a few degrees, the water has gotten really warm and may be 80°F/26.6°C.

 Likelihood of Rain